How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • citrus.

-Favorable conditions for breeding
+Favorable conditions for reproduction

 Mealybug: how to fight?